Triangulated categories of relative 1-motives: Triangulated categories of a-motives

 For the proof of point \ref{hom_tensor}, we use a parallel argument; we combine the projection formula for $f_\sharp$ and $f^*$ of \cite[Proposition~4.5.17]{Ayoub_these_2} with the $\Ex^*_\sharp$ isomorphism and the fact that $\BQ_S(n)$ is a direct factor of $(\BP^n_S\ra S)_\sharp\BQ$ by the projective bundle formula.
 The same proof, combined with the fact that relative dimension is stable by base change and adds up in compositions, gives \ref{hom_n_tensor} and \ref{hom_twists}.

-Finally, the analoguous statement for smooth and geometrically smooth versions follow from similar arguments together with the fact that a tensor product of strongly dualizable objects is strongly dualizable. \end{proof}
+Finally, the analoguous statement for smooth and (strongly) geometrically smooth versions follow from similar arguments together with the fact that a tensor product of strongly dualisable objects is strongly dualisable. \end{proof}